dotLAZR/Stock-Analysis/README.md

  ![2017 Total Stock Return](/Resources/2017_StockReturn.png)

 * In the Analysis of the trading year 2017, it shows us that Steve’s stock of choice “DQ” would have provided a great return of almost 200%.
-Other stocks that provided positive returns are ENPH and FSLR with both providng over 100% in returns.
+Other stocks that provided positive returns are ENPH and FSLR with both providing over 100% in returns.
 * Looking deeper the data shows that the Total Daily Volume for our stock “DQ” was the lowest of the stocks.
 Although the return was 199% the sample size was significantly smaller compared to the rest of the stocks.